All posts by Matt Wagstaffe

 23) “If I can’t open it and see if it fits my bed, how am I supposed to know it fits?”

-We list sizing info on the product page — mattress depth, duvet sizes, pillow sizes, the lot.
+We list sizing information on the product page — mattress depth, duvet sizes, pillow sizes, pocket depth, dimensions, the lot.
 If you’re unsure, grab a tape measure and compare your bed to the measurements provided.

-• Tell us what size you usually buy (Double, Queen, etc.)
+• Tell us what size you usually buy — Double, Queen, King, etc.

 • Ask us to help you find the best match on the website